 Challenges faced by the retailers

-- Logistics disruption caused by city closures due to quarantine process.
+- Logistics disruption caused by city closures due to the quarantine process.
 Employees are unable to come to work due to illness and/or regulatory advisory

 - Supply crunch due to closing of factories.
 It started with the production break in China.
 However, the demand for certain categories surged due to panic purchase